AdobeDocs/campaign-classic.en/help/configuration/using/editing-forms.md

   ![](assets/console_screen_form.png)

+* Wizard

+  This form comprises multiple floating screens that are ordered in a specific sequences.
+Users navigate from one screen to the next.
+[Read more](form-structure.md#wizards).

 * Iconbox

   This form comprises multiple pages.
 To navigate the form, users select icons at the left of the form.